46 Years of Models

 Compact, high-efficiency curved radiator features dual ring-type fans for maximum cooling efficiency.
 This curved rad and twin fan design produces more airflow than conventional flat designs to maintain optimum engine temperatures for consistent power output.

 Large liquid-cooled oil cooler maintains stable lubricant temperatures for extended engine life.
-Convenient cartridge style spin-on oil filter.
+Convenient spin-on oil filter.

 Convenient clutch cover sight glass ensures easy oil level inspection.

 High performance direct ignition coils (ignition coil is built into the spark plug cap) reduce weight while iridium spark plugs and high-output magneto deliver increased spark energy.